Feyerabend/vm/add/README.md

 ```

    - `APPLY`: This instruction applies a function to an argument.
-     If the function is a closure, it creates a new VM
+     If the function is a closure, it creates a *new VM*
-     to run the function's body with the argument bound
+     to run the function's body with the arguments bound
-     to `x`.
+     in the environment.

 ```python
     elif opcode == 'APPLY':